Banana bread has soared in popularity recently and was one of the most searched recipes on Google in 2020.

 If there are no guidelines on the packaging, try asking a store clerk.
 It’s also a good idea to find out whether the banana bread should be refrigerated or not, as this can vary.

-Homemade banana bread also varies, as there are so many different recipes these days.
+Homemade banana bread also varies, as there are many different recipes.
 Check to see if your recipe includes guidelines about storage, and follow those.
 If it doesn’t, keep reading to find out the typical shelf life of banana bread.

 Proper Storage Of Banana Bread